yingyeothon/leaderboard-api/README.md

 Request `PUT` to `/{serviceId}/{period}` with a header `X-User` for `userId`, then it returns by the form that is same with `GET my` API.
 The type of payload for `score` is `string` because it can be bigger than `Number.MAX_SAFE_INTEGER`.

 - **This API doesn't update a record when an old score is higher than a new score.**
 - This API can be slow if there is so many concurrent `PUT` calls.
 It is because it is on the actor model to manage the consistency of ranks whiel updating concurrently.
+[Please see details in benchmark](benchmark/README.md).

 ```bash
 $ curl -XPUT "https://API-DOMAIN/STAGE/service_id/period" -H "X-User: test" -d "123456789123456789"